-The Mary Babb Randolph Cancer Center is West Virginia’s premier cancer facility with a national reputation of excellence in cancer treatment, prevention and research.
+The West Virginia University Cancer Institute is West Virginia’s premier cancer facility with a national reputation of excellence in cancer treatment, prevention and research.

 The Scientific Programs within the MBRCC are organized to nurture interactions between basic, clinical and population scientists and are designed to impact on specific health disparities and populations with unique needs within our state.
 MBRCC Programs include Molecular Mechanisms of EMT and Metastasis, Breast Cancer, Osborn Hematopoietic Malignancy and Transplantation, and Allen Lung Cancer.
 Members in these Programs include over 100 faculty from eight schools and 33 department across campus.
 This interdisciplinary environment helps further cancer research by understanding the biological mechanisms and progression of cancer, translating these discoveries into therapeutic targets to treat and prevent the diseases, and engaging high risk and underserved communities to reduce the burden of cancer among West Virginians.

-Together, we Share the Journey – Developing Partnerships, Leading Innovation, and Creating Hope as we continue to build the Mary Babb Randolph Cancer Center for all of West Virginia.
+Together, we Share the Journey – Developing Partnerships, Leading Innovation, and Creating Hope as we continue to build the West Virginia University Cancer Institute for all of West Virginia.